Qcloud1223/COMP461905/Instructions.md

 `DT_NEEDED` entry in the dynamic section.
 So we need to get back to phase 1, when we are mapping the library, we need to also map its dependencies as well.
 Otherwise we cannot look up symbols in them.
+Note that you can also deal with `libc` in test 2, and `fake` and `fakeHandle` in `LinkMap` is to indicate a library we currently cannot use directly.

 We need to find out where are these dependencies.
 A typical loader defines such thing as *default path* or *system path* to unconditionally search in those directories, and users can specify the some paths themself during linking.